DataDog/integrations-core/postgres/README.md

 **Available for Agent >6.0**

 PostgreSQL default logging is to `stderr` and logs do not include detailed information.
 It is recommended to log into a file with additional details specified in the log line prefix.

-1. Edit your PostgreSQL configuration file `/etc/postgresql/<version>/main/postgresql.conf` and uncomment the following parameter in the log section:
+1. Logging is configured within the file `/etc/postgresql/<version>/main/postgresql.conf`, for regular log results including statement outputs uncomment the following parameters in the log
+   section:

     ```conf
       logging_collector = on